Audio file format

 An audio file format is a file format for storing digital audio data on a computer system.
 The bit layout of the audio data (excluding metadata) is called the audio coding format and can be uncompressed, or compressed to reduce the file size, often using lossy compression.
-The data can be a raw bitstream in an audio coding format, but it is usually embedded in a container format or an audio data format with defined storage layer.
+The data can be a raw bitstream in an audio coding format, but it is usually embedded in a container format or an audio data format with a defined storage layer.

 Format types

 It is important to distinguish between the audio coding format, the container containing the raw audio data, and an audio codec.
-A codec performs the encoding and decoding of the raw audio data while this encoded data is (usually) stored in a container file.
+A codec performs the encoding and decoding of the raw audio data and this encoded data is then usually stored in a container file.
 Although most audio file formats support only one type of audio coding data (created with an audio coder), a multimedia container format (as Matroska or AVI) may support multiple types of audio and video data.

 There are three major groups of audio file formats: